saattrupdan/saattrupdan.com/src/frontend/posts/2026-06-02-agentic-coding-v3-pi.md

 obvious cases.
 And for local models that don't have the same RLHF training as Claude or GPT, it's a necessary guardrail.

+I had this happen last week: Qwen2.5-7b got stuck calling `read` on the same file five times in a row, convinced it hadn't seen the contents. `no-repeat` blocked the fifth call and forced it to actually _do something_ with what it had read.
+Without that, it would have looped until the context window filled up.

 ### Copy-paste: referencing tool output verbatim

 Every tool result is annotated with `[toolCallId: <id>]`.
 The `copy-paste` extension lets